What Is Anthralin?

 Anthralin is a type of topical treatment that can be used to treat the symptoms of plaque psoriasis.
-It is available in the United States under the brand names Psoriatec, Dritho-Scalp, Micanol, and Zithranol-RR.
+It is available in the United States under the brand names Drithro-Creme HP and Zithranol.
 Anthralin is available as a cream as well as a scalp preparation1.

 Anthralin used to be a very common treatment for plaque psoriasis, but in recent years, new topical treatments have been developed that are easier to use and less messy than anthralin.
 As a result, most patients will try different topical medicines first to see if they are effective before trying treatment with anthralin2.